JuliaLang/julia/doc/stdlib/math.rst

    division by numerically exact 2pi using range reduction, and is more accurate than mod(x,2pi), which would compute the modulus of x relative to division by the floating-point number 2pi using subtraction.
-   Note: since the floating point number 2pi is smaller than the exact 2pi, ``mod2pi(2pi) == 2pi``.
+   Note: since the floating point number 2pi is less than the exact 2pi, ``mod2pi(2pi) == 2pi``.

 .. function:: rem(x, y)